tillitis/tkey-ssh-agent/README.md

 If you're on hardware, the LED on the device is a steady green while the app is receiving data to sign.
 The LED then flashes green, indicating that you're required to touch the device for the signing to complete.
+The touch sensor is located next to the flashing led -- touch and release.
 If running on QEMU, the virtual device is always touched automatically.

 The program should eventually output a signature and say that it was verified.